cyral-quickstart/quickstart-sidecar-aws-ecs/docs/networking.md

 ## Opening more than 5 ports

-ECS imposes a hard limit of 5 target groups per service.
-This means that if you need to use more than 5 ports, the module will automatically create new service definitions for each group of up to 5 ports.
+ECS imposes a hard limit of 5 target groups per service and EC2 imposes a hard limit of 50 listeners per NLB.
+This means that if you need to use more than 5 ports (and less than 50), the module will automatically create new service definitions for each group of up to 5 ports.
 Use the following parameters to configure more sidecar ports:

 * `sidecar_ports`: the list of ports that will be opened at the load balancer.